PriyaMulla/Carpool-Connect-VC/doc/use-cases/edit-account.md

 1a.
 No prior data exists:
 1. System goes to <ins>Create an account</ins> for account creation

+4a.
+User clicks delete:
+1. System outputs "Are you sure you want to delete the account?
+All information will be deleted"
+2. User clicks accept
+3. System returns user to login/signup screen

 5a.
 User inputs a username that does not meet the requirements:
-1. System outputs the error message “Enter a valid username”
+5. System outputs the error message “Enter a valid username”
-2. User enters a valid username
+6. User enters a valid username

 5b.
 User inputs a password that does not meet the requirements:
 1. System outputs the error message “Enter a valid password”